Naved-ul-Hasan: Bowling

 Rana Naved-ul-Hasan, renowned as a specialist "death" bowler, has a century of ODI dismissals to his name at an average of 29.28.

 In 2005, during the Pakistan tour of India, it was argued that Naved-ul-Hasan wasn’t just a swing bowler and could maintain genuine pace, as at times he cranked it up to around 90 mph (roughly 145 kph), hurrying top batters and even undoing Sachin Tendulkar with a pull shot.

 Regarded as one of the best "death" bowlers in the game late in his career, Naved had the ability to vary his pace without a discernible change in action, and without losing control.
 In favourable conditions, he could also bowl orthodox and reverse swing.
 In a 2007 profile he was called "the best ODI bowler at the death", after he had lost form with the new ball: with the old ball in slog overs his average and strike rate were both under 10, making him a specialist finisher; in contrast, during the first 40 overs he averaged 58.69, conceded 5.36 rpo, and took a wicket every 66 balls.

 In an interview, he took pride in having dismissed Virender Sehwag six times in a year, most often using a well disguised slower ball.

 Batting

-While better known for his big hitting down the order, Naved could also play a more compact game, like during a Test against South Africa, where he showcased "proper biffing" with the tail, an analyst noting how Pakistan’s lower order, especially Naved-ul-Hasan, entertained with horizontal-bat swipes, crunching pulls interspersed with the odd cut or driv, more heaves than classical strokes.
+While better known for his big hitting down the order, Naved could also play a more compact game, like during a Test against South Africa, where he showcased "proper biffing" with the tail, an analyst noting how Pakistan’s lower order, especially Naved-ul-Hasan, entertained with horizontal-bat swipes, crunching pulls interspersed with the odd cut or drive, more heaves than classical strokes.

 An example of his power hitting includes the ICL World Series 2008–09, when ICL Pakistan XI beat the ICL World XI by six wickets in a T20, as he hit 74 off 38 deliveries against a bowling line-up that included former international cricketers such as Jason Gillespie, Lance Klusener and Nantie Hayward.
 He came to bat at No. 4 and hit Hayward for three fours in a row.